 Lessons Learned: Decentralization and Transparency are Risk Reducing

 The Internet is built from networks of networks.
 Over time, Internet convergence inevitably causes different services to brush up against each other in a large network provider’s core.
-Once upon a time, it would have been unthinkable for the PSTN voice network, or the SS7 signaling protocols between telephony switches that control call setup and roaming, or the routing of E911 emergency services, to have been impacted by an IP networking outage.
+Once upon a time, it would have been unthinkable for the public switched telephone network (PSTN) voice network, or the SS7 signaling protocols between telephony switches that control call setup and roaming, or the routing of E911 emergency services, to have been impacted by an IP networking outage.
 These were protocols and functions that historically occupied physically distinct networks, protected from damage or compromise.

 As you might expect, today’s “everything over IP” world poses special challenges for network security and operations teams.
 Ensuring that an outage or a compromise in one part of the network does not pose a contagious risk to other, unrelated services is the price that engineering teams must pay for the reduction in cost and complexity, and the improvements in performance and scalability, of moving legacy services and networks onto an IP backbone.